apache/kafka/docker/README.md

 This directory contains:
 - Scripts to build, test, push and promote docker images for apache kafka - both `jvm` based and graalvm based `native` kafka
 - Scripts to build, test the JVM-based Docker Official Image, and generate a PR template for the same to be raised under the Docker official images repo.
-  All of the steps can be either performed locally or by using Github Actions.
+  All of the steps can be either performed locally or by using GitHub Actions.

-Github Actions
+GitHub Actions
 --------------

-- Github Actions can be accessed in Actions tab of the repository.
+- GitHub Actions can be accessed in Actions tab of the repository.
-- Please ensure that whichever Github Action Workflow you are triggering, you are doing it for the correct `branch`.
+- Please ensure that whichever GitHub Action Workflow you are triggering, you are doing it for the correct `branch`.
-- For all Github Actions Workflows for docker images, you'll get the option to select the branch as a dropdown box.
+- For all GitHub Actions Workflows for docker images, you'll get the option to select the branch as a dropdown box.

 Repository Setup
 ----------------

-Make sure the `DOCKERHUB_USER` and `DOCKERHUB_TOKEN` secrets are added and made available to Github Actions in Github Repository settings.
+Make sure the `DOCKERHUB_USER` and `DOCKERHUB_TOKEN` secrets are added and made available to GitHub Actions in GitHub Repository settings.
 This is required for pushing the docker image.

-Building image and running tests using github actions
+Building image and running tests using GitHub actions
 ----------------------------------------------------

 - This is the recommended way to build, test and get a CVE report for the docker image.